sama1mansn/greenfield-docs/docs/guide/storage-provider/run-book/run-testnet-SP-node.md

 * Piece Store: AWS S3, MinIO(Beta);
 * 5 Greenfield accounts with enough BNB tokens.

-::: info
+:::danger IMPORTANT
 Each storage provider will hold 5 different accounts serving different purposes:

-* Operator Account(**cold wallet**): Used to edit the information of the StorageProvider.
+* Operator Account: Used to edit the information of the StorageProvider.
 Please make sure it have enough BNB to deposit the create storage provider proposal(1 BNB) and pay the gas fee of EditStorageProvider transaction.
-* Funding Account(**hot wallet**): Used to deposit staking tokens and receive earnings.
+* Funding Account: Used to deposit staking tokens and receive earnings.
 It is important to ensure that there is enough money in this account, and the user must submit a deposit as a guarantee.
 At least 1000+ BNB are required for staking.
-* Seal Account(**hot wallet**): Used to seal the user's object.
+* Seal Account: Used to seal the user's object.
 Please make sure it has enough BNB to pay the gas fee of SealObject transaction.
-* Approval Account(**cold wallet**): Used to approve user's requests.
+* Approval Account: Used to approve user's requests.
 This account does not require holding BNB tokens.
-* GC Account(**cold wallet**): It is a special address for sp and is used by sp to clean up local expired or unwanted storage.
+* GC Account: It is a special address for sp and is used by sp to clean up local expired or unwanted storage.
 Please make sure it has enough BNB tokens beacuse it's going to keep sending transactions up the chain.

 You can use the below command to generate this five accounts: